osoner/countly-documentation/reference/user-guide.md

 **Note:** Real-time panel is only available for Cloud and Enterprise Edition users.

+Revenue analytics panel is shown (seen) only a custom event is selected for revenue analytics.
+For more information about how to define a custom in-app purchase event, see [Revenue Analytics documentation](http://count.ly/resources/reference/revenue-analytics)

 Let’s have a look at each component.

 ## Navigation bar